CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     | top 30 by date_count
     ```

 1. Replace the content of the textbox by the code above.
 Click on the time range parameter at the top of the screen and set it to **Last 7 days**.
-This parameter is referenced by the query in the 'where' clause by using fields '_startTime' and '_endTime'.
+This parameter is referenced by the query in the `where` clause by using fields `_startTime` and `_endTime`.
 Click on the button Run.
 The query will be executed and the results will be shown in the table at the bottom.
 To create a visualisation click on the button **+ Add Visual**.
 This will open a pane at the right side of the browser.

     ![](media/image_task13_step08.png)

-1. Format the visual by entering 'Click by hour' in the field **Title**.
+1. Format the visual by entering `Click by hour` in the field **Title**.
 Select **Area chart** in the combobox **Visual type.** Then click on the button **Apply changes**.

     ![](media/image_task13_step09.png)